tnebooks/12th-chemistry/content.en/docs/metallurgy/thermodynamic-principle-of-metallurgy.md

 2. The interpretation of \( \Delta \mathrm{G} \) is based on the assumption that the reactants are in equilibrium with the products which is not always true.

-**Evaluate yourself 3**
+>**Evaluate yourself 3**
+>

-3. Using Ellingham diagram (fig 1.4) indicate the lowest temperature at which ZnO can be reduced to Zinc metal by carbon.
+>3.
+Using Ellingham diagram (fig 1.4) indicate the lowest temperature at which ZnO can be reduced to Zinc metal by carbon.
 Write the overall reduction reaction at this temperature.